teiResa/teiResa/README.md

 And I have been making great strides with digital art.
 I'm starting to not hate everything I make.

 I am currently working on 30 days of drawing daily.
 I might keep going with it to 100 days like ïdid with the drinking streak.
+Non-drinking, but I should probab ly calculate whether I have passed 100 days yet.

 I started in October, it's now the 19th of December, but I am still drawing daily.
 I plan to finish this sketchbook by Lunar New Years or Valentines day.
 Maybe by a month after opening it.
 -->